 Electrical frequency is a sinusoidal waveform.
 This smooth repetitive oscillation is disturbed when the frequency is modulated, creating harmonics.
 Harmonics are integer multiples of the fundamental frequency.

-While there are many 6-pulse drives on the grid today, for oilfield pumping equipment 12-pulse drives are now the minimum recommended specification.
+While there are many 6-pulse drives on the grid today, for oilfield pumping equipment many utilities require low harmonics drives.
+While there are more effective solutions, some utilities suggest a 12-pulse drive as the minimum recommended specification.
 12-pulse drives incorporate two rectifiers and require a special transformer to transform from alternating to direct current.
 The system relies on diodes or silicon control rectifiers (SCR) for the switching.

 12-pulse drives are configured as a set of two 6-pulse rectifiers.
 Each rectifier is fed by a unique transformer with two sets of windings.
 One winding is typically connected in a star configuration while the other is delta.
 These sets are designed to offset each other, effectively cancelling or greatly reducing the 5th and 7th harmonics.
 In good conditions, this eliminates up to 75% of the harmonic current, making THD about 10%.